MicrosoftDocs/azure-devops-docs/docs/integrate/overview.md

 <a name ="customApps"/>

 ## REST APIs
-You can leverage our REST APIs directly to interact with all areas of Team Services or TFS.
+You can leverage our REST APIs directly to interact with all areas of VSTS or TFS.

 You can check out the [REST API reference documentation](https://review.docs.microsoft.com/en-us/rest/api/vsts/?branch=master) to be introduced to the REST APIs and see how to use them.